stianlik/bash-workspace/README.md

         w cw project2
-        w ls      # List all links for the current project w clear   # Remove all links from the current project
+        w ls      # List all links for the current project w empty   # Remove all links from the current project
         # do some work, add some links, remove some, decide to scrap the project ...
         w rm      # Remove the current project